 - Higher rates on your savings and deposit accounts.
 Because credit unions are not-for-profit organizations, they tend to pay higher interest rates than a comparable bank.

 - Lower loan rates.
-Like the above, being member-owned instead of profit driven, credit unions typically offer more competitive rates for loan products.
+Like the above, being member-owned instead of profit-driven, credit unions typically offer more competitive rates for loan products.
 That’s not always the case, however, so definitely still shop around.

 - Reduced or more forgiving fees.
 Credit unions typically have lower fees and are known for not nickel-and-diming their members.
 Again, however, that’s not always the case, and many community banks and FinTechs pride themselves on having this same approach.

 - Community support.
 Credit unions reinvest in their communities and operate to support the well-being of their members.
-That means they may provide better financial education, community outreach, or have more lax requirements for local small business loans or needs.
+That means they may provide better financial education, and community outreach, or have more lax requirements for local small business loans or needs.

 - Member cooperative.
 Many credit union members appreciate that the community aspect creates a cycle of mutual assistance for members.
 That means your deposits at a credit union can help another member or support community initiatives.

 - Unique services or programs.
 Some credit unions have general criteria for membership, while others are niche focused and offer programs that cater specifically to their members.
-For example, Service Credit Union focuses on military members and government workers, and consequently offers programs that guarantee income for those who aren’t paid on time, plus pays higher rates to active duty military.
+For example, Service Credit Union focuses on military members and government workers and consequently offers programs that guarantee income for those who aren’t paid on time, plus pays higher rates to active duty military.

 - Better service and more flexibility.
 With smaller branches and fewer members, credit unions can often offer more personalized service.
 Additionally, they may be more forgiving if you’ve been denied an account at a bank, and members who have established a good relationship with their credit union can often barter for lower rates or request exceptions to standard procedures.